coral-xyz/anchor/docs/src/pages/docs/events.md

 We set up a `listener` that will catch when the event is emitted by the program.
 Since it's an asynchronous activity, we must include `await` to receive our return values.
 We call the first function using `program.rpc.initialize()` and when the event happens, we destructure the output into variables `event` and `slot`.
 Finally, when it's done, we close the listener.
 We can access our output values as follows: `event.data.toNumber()` or `event.label`.

 With the explanation out of the way, edit the file in `tests/events.ts`.
-Copy-paste the test code into the file as follows, then run `$ anchor test` from the command line to verify that it's working as intended:
+Copy-paste the test code into the file as follows, then run `$ anchor test` from the command line to verify that it's working as intended.

 ```javascript
 import * as anchor from "@project-serum/anchor";